saaste/play-docker-aws-tutorial/README.md

 [info] - play.core.server.NettyServer - Listening for HTTP on /0:0:0:0:0:0:0:0:9000
 ```

-This will create a new container by name `example-container-1` and it will serve our app in port 80.
+This will create a new container by name `example-container-1` and it will serve our app in port `80`. `-d` argument makes the Docker container run in the background.

 But how do you open your app in browser?
 You need the IP address of the container.
 But how do you know what is the IP address?